apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, if `hive.default.fileformat` is not found in `Spark SQL configuration` then it will fallback to hive-site.xml present in the `Hadoop configuration` of `SparkContext`.

   - Since Spark 3.0, Spark will cast `String` to `Date/TimeStamp` in binary comparisons with dates/timestamps.
-The previous behaviour of casting `Date/Timestamp` to `String` can be restored by setting `spark.sql.legacy.typeCoercion.datetimeToString` to `true`.
+The previous behaviour of casting `Date/Timestamp` to `String` can be restored by setting `spark.sql.legacy.typeCoercion.datetimeToString.enabled` to `true`.

   - Since Spark 3.0, when Avro files are written with user provided schema, the fields will be matched by field names between catalyst schema and avro schema instead of positions.